Get insider access

 • Relative paucity of automation features compared to peers.

-The iRobot Roomba j9+ delivers passable performance on high-pile carpet.
-While it does a decent job with pet hair on this surface type, it struggles with solid debris.
+The iRobot Roomba j9+ delivers satisfactory performance on high-pile carpet.
+While it does a good job with pet hair and solid debris on this surface type, it struggles with especially fine material.
 Its hazard detection system is also prone to registering thicker rugs as impassable barriers and won't attempt to climb onto them.
 It does have a few positives, however; its self-emptying capability does help cut down on everyday maintenance, and the vacuum itself looks and feels remarkably premium.

 Pros